How Much Money Can You Make Selling Plasma…And Is It Safe?

 The demand for is huge, and the U.S. is one of the largest suppliers in the entire world.
 Nearly 70% of the total global supply of comes from the U.S., but U.S. demand is around 40%.

-Supply is only expected to increase, too. plan to open more doors over the next decade, bringing with them an exponential increase in revenue as well.
+Supply is only expected to increase, too. plan to open more doors over the next decade, bringing with them an exponential increase in plasma donations and revenue as well.